6 things side sleepers should invest in for a good night's rest, as recommended by bedding experts

 (Image credit: Mary Wadsworth)

-In fact, insufficient support can result in back pain, so it's important to choose a mattress that offers your spine the support it needs when you're laid on your side.
+A mattress that provides insufficient support for your sleeping position can result in back pain, so if you're a side sleeper, it's important to choose a mattress that offers your spine the support it needs when you're lying on your side.

 White painted bedroom and window with white bedframe and decorative cushions, bedside table with flowers